latent-to/developer-docs/docs/learn/emissions.md

 #### TAO reserve injection

-A subnet's TAO reserve injection is determined by its **emission share**, calculated using the flow-based model:
+A subnet's TAO reserve injection is determined by its **emission share**, calculated based on net flow of TAO in and out of the subnet's TAO liquidity pool due to staking/unstaking.

 <details>
   <summary><strong>How it's calculated</strong></summary>

-The flow-based model uses an Exponential Moving Average (EMA) of net TAO flows (staking minus unstaking), with a  30-day half-life, resulting in an EMA window of approximately ~86.8 days:
+The flow-based model uses an Exponential Moving Average (EMA) of net TAO flows (staking minus unstaking):

 1. **Track net flows**: Each block, record TAO inflows from staking and outflows from unstaking:
    $$\text{net\_flow}_i = \sum \text{TAO staked} - \sum \text{TAO unstaked}$$

 2. **Calculate EMA**: Update the 30-day EMA of net flows (smoothing factor $\alpha \approx 0.000003209$):
    $$S_i = (1 - \alpha) \cdot S_{i-1} + \alpha \cdot \text{net\_flow}_i$$

+   The EMA smooths out short-term fluctuations.
+With a very small α (~0.000003209), the EMA changes slowly—99.9997% comes from the previous EMA value and only 0.0003% from the current block's flow.
+This creates a 30-day half-life, meaning it takes about 30 days for the EMA to move halfway toward a new sustained flow level.
+   This results in an EMA window (duration over which old values still affect the running EMA) of approximately ~86.8 days.

 3. **Apply offset and clipping**: Calculate offset flows by subtracting the lower limit $L$:
    $$z_i = \max(S_i - L, 0)$$
    where $L = \max(\text{FlowCutoff}, \min_{j} \min(S_j, 0))$

-   Subnets with $S_i \leq L$ (i.e., subnets with negative net flows) receive zero emissions .
+   This step ensures subnets with negative net flows get zero emissions.
+The lower limit $L$ is set to the most negative EMA across all subnets (or FlowCutoff if higher).
+By subtracting this from each subnet's EMA, we "lift" all values so the worst-performing subnet gets 0.

 4. **Power normalization**: Apply power $p$ to adjust distribution characteristics:
    $$\text{share}_{\text{flow}}(i) = \frac{z_i^p}{\sum_{j \in \mathbb{S}} z_j^p}$$

+   This converts the offset flows into proportions that sum to 1 (100%).
+With $p = 1$ (default), this is just dividing each subnet's offset flow by the total across all subnets, creating a linear relationship.
+Higher $p$ values favor subnets with stronger flows.

+5. **Final TAO injection**: Multiply the share by total block emission to get actual TAO amount:
+   $$\Delta\tau_i = \Delta\bar{\tau} \times \text{share}(i)$$

+   This converts the proportions into actual TAO amounts.
+The total block emission $\Delta\bar{\tau}$ is 1 TAO per block.

 With the default $p = 1$ ([source](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/lib.rs#L1293-L1295)), this creates **linear/proportional distribution**: a subnet with 2× the flow receives exactly 2× the emissions.
 The parameter can be adjusted to create winner-takes-more dynamics if desired (e.g., with $p = 1.5$, a subnet with 2× flow would get 2.83× emissions).